- If you need to search the Monterey

 - Carmel Magazine

-Though slick, glossy and loaded with ads for things you can't afford,
+Though slick, glossy and loaded with ads for things you probably can't

 it provides down-to-earth insights into local culture.
 Pick it up for